mikefilsaime-groove/ChromeExtension/README.md

 4. **Load the Extension**
    - Click "Load unpacked" button
-   - Select the folder containing these extension files
+   - Select the `extension` folder in this project

 5. **Start Using**
    - Navigate to any page with a video